Denim on Denim: Here’s How to Wear the Canadian Tuxedo

 As we move into fall, our wardrobes need to change with the coming chill.
 I’d like to posit one of my favourite looks for you to try: the Canadian tuxedo.
 Denim on denim is one of those pairings that shouldn’t make sense, but isn’t it magic when the combo is done so right that you can feel the confidence radiating from someone wearing it?
-I’m here to show you all about how to wear denim on denim to achieve that confidence yourself, without looking like Justin Timberlake at the 2001 American Music Awards (Britney Spears looked amazing though).
+I’m here to show you all about how to wear denim on denim to achieve that confidence yourself, without looking like Justin Timberlake at the 2001 American Music Awards (Britney looked amaze, though).

 Combinations That Work

 Okay, so you’ve decided you want to live life on the edge and try a denim on denim look.
 What’s next?
 The best place to start is to figure out which style of garments you want to wear.
 A tried and true garment combo for this kind of fabric is a denim jacket with jeans; it’s an instantly recognizable look, and it also gives you the room to add a fabric different than denim with your top.
 I paired my double light wash denim look with a striped shirt and sneakers for a carefree and stylish vibe.

 The Wash Can Make It or Break It

 You’ll need to figure out what colour of denim you want to wear next, and there’s a couple of things you should know about how the different washes will look on your body.
 Light coloured fabrics will almost always pull the viewer’s focus and accentuate the body, while darker colours will slim and hide the body.
 Because I wanted a bold and in-your-face denim look, I chose to use two light wash denim garments.
 If you, hypothetically, wanted to slim down your upper body and wanted to bulk up your legs, wear a dark denim button down with medium wash jeans.
 There are so many combinations and tricks you can use with light and colour!